External Awards

 Carol Ward, Curators’ Distinguished Professor, Department of Pathology and Anatomical Sciences and Adjunct Professor, Department of Anthropology, was elected to the 2023 American Academy of Arts & Sciences.

-2022 Winners of Highly Prestigious Awards
+2022 Highly Prestigious Award Winners

 Recent Nationally Recognized Faculty